 Matan Kaminer is a political activist and anthropologist.
 He has been active in the Israeli conscientious objection movement and Palestine solidarity work, in national and municipal electoral politics, and in organizing with migrants and refugees.
 He has a PhD from the University of Michigan, with a dissertation on settler-farmers and migrant farm-workers from Thailand in Israel’s Arabah region, and is currently a postdoctoral fellow at the University of Haifa.
 Matan is a member of the board of Academia for Equality, an organization for the democratization of Israeli academia and society.

 Philippe Alcoy researches and writes regularly on news and the history of the Balkans and Eastern Europe.
 Recently, he published “Hongrie 1956: les jours où les travailleurs ont défié le stalinisme” about the Council Revolution of 1956 in Hungary.
 He is member of the editorial board of the French website RevolutionPermanente.fr and of the Revolutionary Communist Current of the New Anticapitalist Party.

-Rossen Djagalov is an Assistant Professor of Russian and Slavic Studies at the New York University.
+Rossen Djagalov teaches Russian and Slavic Studies at New York University.
 Formerly an organizer for Yale’s graduate student union (GESO) and currently a member of DSA, he works on international leftist history and culture.
 He is the author of From Internationalism to Postcolonialism: Literature and Cinema between the Second and the Third World (2020).